craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Session 27:
 We did it?

+#### Session 28:
+Maybe we didn't, we're doing the part two of the Boss fight.

 ## Stats

 | L. 7 | XP: 25.250k | / 34.0k | (0) Inspiration |